davidcawork/TFG/src/use_cases/xdp/case05/README.md

 ---

-Knowing more or less how the [``TC`` operates (http://man7.org/linux/man-pages/man8/tc.8.html), the following solution is proposed to carry out the forwarding:
+Knowing more or less how the [``TC``](http://man7.org/linux/man-pages/man8/tc.8.html) operates, the following solution is proposed to carry out the forwarding:

 ![scenario3](../../../../img/use_cases/xdp/case05/scenario_04.png)